blox-eng/blox.bg/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          We help you put your dream into a tangible plan.
-Connect the dream world to the real word and see it come to life.
+          Transform your dream into a concrete plan.
+We guide you from concept to reality, bringing your vision to life.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image